 One of the techniques of ruling class control is to isolate people from one another.
 “Look out for yourself,” is the constant drumbeat.
 We are reduced to self-centered consumers not engaged citizens.
 Saul Alinsky suggests a different path.
 In his Rules for Radicals he said, “Change comes from power, and power comes from organization.
 In order to act, people must get together.”
 And that is happening.
 Popular movements such as Black Lives Matter, #MeToo, Extinction Rebellion and Sunrise are shaking up the establishment.
 Finding kindred spirits and working collectively with allies not only has broader positive political consequences but helps to overcome negativity and feelings of loneliness and despair.
 You look in the mirror and you feel good about yourself.
 History has shown social movements can have a huge societal impact.

 Jim Hightower is a national radio commentator, writer and public speaker.
 He is noted for his biting wit.
+He says he battles the powers that be on behalf of the powers that ought to be.
 His daily radio commentaries are carried on many stations.
 The Hightower Lowdown is his award-winning newsletter.
 He is the author of Thieves in High Places and Swim Against the Current.

 Keeanga-Yamahtta Taylor writes and speaks on Black politics, social movements, and racial inequality.
 She is a professor of African American Studies at Princeton.
 Her articles appear in The New Yorker, The Nation, The Guardian and Jacobin.
 She is the author of Race for Profit, How We Get Free and the award-winning From #BlackLivesMatter to Black Liberation.